Golf Physiotherapy | TPI-Certified Experts for Pain-Free Swing

 Physiotherapist

-Emily is a senior physiotherapist with extensive experience across musculoskeletal, neurological, orthopaedic, and paediatric physiotherapy.
-She has worked in diverse settings, including rural outreach programs and allied health leadership roles, which have shaped her collaborative, client-focused approach.
+Emily is a senior physiotherapist with extensive experience across musculoskeletal, neurological, orthopaedic, women’s health, and paediatric physiotherapy.
+She has worked in a wide range of clinical settings, including rural outreach programs and allied health leadership roles, which have shaped her holistic, collaborative, and genuinely client-centred approach to care.

-Emily is a very empathetic physiotherapist with lived experience of Ehlers-Danlos Syndrome (EDS), giving her a unique perspective and deep understanding of the challenges of living with complex, chronic conditions.
-She has a particular passion for hypermobility (HSD, EDS, etc.), TMJ/jaw dysfunction, and sports rehabilitation, and she is skilled in treating all joints and musculoskeletal concerns.
+Emily is a highly empathetic physiotherapist with lived experience of Ehlers-Danlos Syndrome (EDS), giving her a rare and deeply personal understanding of the physical, emotional, and day-to-day challenges faced by people living with complex and chronic conditions.
+She has a strong clinical interest in hypermobility (HSD, EDS), TMJ and jaw dysfunction and women’s health, and has completed APA Women’s Health Level 1 training.
+Emily is skilled in assessing and treating all joints and a broad range of musculoskeletal presentations, from everyday pain to complex, multi-system conditions.

-She is dedicated to helping clients achieve meaningful, long-term outcomes.
-Emily guides them through personalised strength and conditioning programs, manual therapy, and targeted rehabilitation strategies that restore function, confidence, and independence.
-Her structured, evidence-based approach ensures every client receives care tailored to their goals, lifestyle, and needs.
+She is passionate about helping clients achieve meaningful, sustainable, long-term outcomes.
+Emily combines personalised rehab programs, hands-on manual therapy, and targeted rehabilitation strategies to improve function, build confidence, and restore independence.
+Her care is structured, evidence-based, and highly individualised, ensuring every client feels informed, supported, and actively involved in their recovery.

-Outside the clinic, Emily enjoys travelling, exploring new experiences, and bringing fresh energy and perspective back to her work.
-She combines her professional expertise with a warm, empathetic, and motivating style, helping clients feel supported, understood, and empowered throughout their recovery journey.
+Outside the clinic, Emily enjoys travelling and exploring new experiences, bringing fresh perspective and energy back into her work.
+She is known for her warm, calm, and motivating style, helping clients feel safe, understood, and empowered throughout their rehabilitation journey.

-If you’re experiencing pain, recovering from an injury, or managing a complex condition like EDS, HSD, TMJ dysfunction, or any musculoskeletal issue, Emily can help.
-Book an appointment today to get personalised care for all joints and musculoskeletal conditions and take the first step toward restoring your function, confidence, and quality of life.
+If you’re living with pain, recovering from injury, or navigating a complex condition such as EDS, HSD, TMJ dysfunction, women’s health concerns, or any musculoskeletal issue, you don’t have to do it alone.
+Book an appointment with Emily today to receive thoughtful, personalised care and take the next step toward moving with greater comfort, confidence, and trust in your body again.

 Mr-Reece-Nikitaras.png